GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 - Please do not re-publish a removed extension until the policy violation has been remedied.
 If you have additional questions or feel your item was wrongly removed, you can reply directly to the removal email and appeal.
-- If you believe your developer account was wrongly terminated, you can appeal [here][131].
+- If you believe your developer account was wrongly terminated, you can appeal [here][cws-support].
 We will only reinstate accounts if an error was made, and a re-review finds that your account does not violate the developer terms.